 Address: 244 W. Main Street, Niantic

 The biggest piece of advice I can offer for Rocky Neck State Park Beach is to set your alarms and get there early!
 I have tried to visit for hikes before in the past and because I left it too late I have had to turn around as the parking lot was full – nightmare!
-Located about half an hour away from Connecticut’s capital, Hartford, this beach is one of the biggest in the state.
+Located about half an hour away from Connecticut’s capital, Hartford, this is one of the biggest and best beaches in Connecticut.

 There is something here for every member of the family, whether that be sunbathing, swimming, hiking or fishing for the famous blackfish located here.
 Many people also choose to make a weekend of it and utilise one of the 160 open campsites that are available!